Negative emissions: why, what, how?

-Recent studies conclude that about 11 billion tonnes of carbon dioxide (GtCO2) might need to be sucked from the air each year by mid-century in order to keep global warming below the previously agreed target of 2ºC.
-Greater amounts might be required for 1.5ºC.
-For comparison, current global greenhouse gas emissions are equivalent to around 50 GtCO2.
+Recent studies conclude that about around 17 billion tonnes of carbon dioxide (GtCO2) might need to be sucked from the air each year by mid-century in order to keep global warming below the previously agreed target of 2ºC.
+Greater amounts are likely to be required for 1.5ºC.
+For comparison, current global greenhouse gas emissions are equivalent to around 40 GtCO2.

 What are ‘natural climate solutions’?